LoveYouTenderly/LoveYouTenderly/README.md

 #### Used repository
 - Selenium, Tenserflow, googletrans

-### 4. [Project ongoing] Tracking for Aim Analysis for performance enhancement in FPS or ESP Hacking
+### 4. [Project ongoing] Tracking for Aim Analysis for performance enhancement in FPS or detecting ESP Hacking
 [![Watch the video](https://img.youtube.com/vi/Dv0_ciMkJsY/maxresdefault.jpg)](https://youtu.be/Dv0_ciMkJsY)
 #### Project purpose.
 The purpose of this project is to track a player's performance on a quantifiable scale, especially in accuracy and awareness(time of enemy player on-screen - time of the player aiming).
 Another reason is to track anomalies in performance.
 For example, extremely high accuracy may indicate the usage of aim bots.